7 Year Bitch (song): Critical reception

 Garry Bushell of Sounds called it "pure pop for pissed people" and noted that the "mid-tempo mover" has "one of those choruses you hate yerself for waking up singing", "infuriatingly familiar 'woah-oh-woah-etc' embroidery", and verses "so like solo Lennon after he'd gone soppy that young Julian will be kicking himself for not nicking 'em first".
 He added that while it "may lack the brawn of early terrace tirade days", the song "does manage to nearly side-step the sway-along rut they've got stuck in of late" and concluded Slade "still [have] an inimitable knack for knock-about tunes that just bubble with big grins and double gins".
 The Fife Free Press praised it as an "immensely enjoyable singalong anthem" and a "real toe-tapper of a single destined for a high chart position".
 Frank Edmonds of the Bury Free Press gave the single a 6 out of 10 rating and wrote, "One of those infuriating songs which you hear and think: 'AAAAAAARRGGHH!
 NO!!
 TURN IT OFF!!'
 Then a week later you have to admit it's so catchy you really like bits of it.
 Definitely one to get them swaying on pop's terraces."
+Iain Ballantyne, writing for the Bridport and Lyme Regis News, believed the song was "certainly an improvement" musically on "All Join Hands".
+He added, "Whether or not feminists will appreciate the humour of it all remains to be seen."

 Frank Hopkinson of Number One commented, "Those lovable old singalong merchants, heavy metal's answer to Black Lace, have been out robbing graves again.
 This time they've sneaked into the music vaults and dug up a tune which last saw the light of day on 10cc's 'The Things We Do for Love'."
 Vici MacDonald of Smash Hits remarked, "Oh no, not another Slade record.
 Honestly, these days you just can't move for clapped out old glam-rock veterans clogging up the charts.
 I mean, Slade, Alvin Stardust and Wizzard were all very well in their day, but rather than being content to retire gracefully, they insist on becoming dodgy cabaret artists and releasing horribly jolly sing-a-long thingies like this."
 Malcolm Dome of Kerrang! considered "7 Year Bitch" to be "a barely listenable rip-off of 'All Join Hands' which ripped off 'My Oh My', which stole liberally from 'Everyday'" and concluded, "Much as I love Slade, this sucks an almighty limp one."